jeffnyman/lucid-jvm/README.md

 I have a simple test of logging in for bot the Internet Examples (`InternetLoginTest`) and my Decohere login (`DecohereLoginTest`).
 I also have a test for my "weight on other planets" page (`PlanetWeightTest`).

 I don't want the logic for calling up a specific browser driver (like FirefoxDriver) in all of the tests, I also don't want it in the DriverFactory either.
 I want each driver type to be able to start up its own driver.
 But I don't necessarily know what drivers are going to be needed since that will be up to the user.
 So a class (`DriverType`) has to be used to manage these types.
 This management requires a certain set of methods and in order to ensure consistency of approach.
 As such it seems logical to have a `DriverType` class implement an interface (`DriverSetup`) to guarantee uniform implementation.

-The basic enum `DriverType` allows you to choose one of the default browsers supported by Selenium.
-Each enum entry implements a `getDesiredCapabilities()` method and a `getWebDriver()` method.
-This allows you to get a default set of capabilities for each browser.
-These capabilities can be extended, if required.
-These desired capabilities can then be used to instantiate a new WebDriver object when calling the `getWebDriver()` method.

-I use a [WebDriver Manager](https://github.com/bonigarcia/webdrivermanager) here.
-What this does is allow for the automatic downloading of browser drivers.

 ## Execution